ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

 Introductory briefing about the region and the route of this journey.

-We’ll devote the entire day to Bucharest and its socialist heritage visiting both the main architectonic sights, such as the gargantuan Parliament and the elegant Academy, and some truly off-the-beaten-path places like the raw-concrete hinterlands of the town and the much-feared but actually friendly neighbourhood of Ferentari, the largest gypsy ghetto in Romania.
+We’ll devote the entire day to Bucharest and its socialist heritage visiting both the main architectonic sights, such as the gargantuan Parliament and the elegant Academy, and some truly off-the-beaten-path places like the raw-concrete hinterlands and the much-feared but actually friendly neighbourhood of Ferentari, the largest gypsy ghetto in Romania.

 We’ll also pay a visit to Nicolae Ceaușescu’s grave in the outskirts of town, a site of pilgrimage for many Romanian hardcore nostalgics and international lefties.